Skip to main content

 The second step is to load the CAD model parameters and Mass properties by clicking the "Refresh SW attributes" button.
 This will load the CAD part or assembly’s product tree.

 Once the "Refresh SW attributes" is clicked, the plugin gathers all the model information and populates the task pane’s product tree.
-For example, in the animation below, we have demonstrated how you can load the geometric information of the drone model from the STP file to the plugin.
+For example, in Video Refreshing SW Attributes, we have demonstrated how you can load the geometric information of the drone model from the STP file to the plugin.
 Note that the loading time depends on the complexity of the model.

 Step 3: Mapping Valis

-When you load the SW attributes, the component tree is imported with the attributes for each level of the assembly.
-With the plugin, the user can map the attributes to the Vali in the loaded deployment(s) by adding the id or Vali unique name (by typing or selecting from the drop-down menu), as demonstrated below:
+When you load the SW attributes, the Block tree is imported with the attributes for each level of the assembly.
+With the plugin, the user can map the attributes to the Vali in the loaded deployment(s) by adding the id or Vali unique name (by typing or selecting from the drop-down menu), as in Video Adding Valis and Saving Mappings.

 After mapping the CAD attributes to specific Valis, click the "Save Vali Mapping" button to save changes.
 This is a hard save operation which will save not only the Vali mappings but any other change you have made to the CAD file.
 Mappings can be saved to both parts and assembly files.

-Once mappings are done, users can update their Valispace model either by pushing all mapped attributes by clicking the “All” button or, as demonstrated in Fig. 6, do a selective update of specific values by ticking their respective selection boxes and clicking the “Selected” button.
-Valispace will also update the attributes' specified units, so be sure that the mapped Valis either have no units or valid convertible units (compatible mass, length, inertia, etc.), otherwise, the push request will fail for all attributes.
+Once mappings are done, users can update their Requirements and Systems Portal model either by pushing all mapped attributes by clicking the “All” button or, as demonstrated in Video Pushing Select Mass Property Values, do a selective update of specific values by ticking their respective selection boxes and clicking the “Selected” button.
+The Requirements and Systems Portal will also update the attributes' specified units, so be sure that the mapped Valis either have no units or valid convertible units (compatible mass, length, inertia, etc.), otherwise, the push request will fail for all attributes.

 Mappings are saved in both assembly or single-part files that you might be working on and sharing with colleagues.
 If refreshing the attributes shows an incomplete mapping (Vali names but no ids), it might mean that project Valis has not yet been loaded in the Add-in.
 After loading the project, Valis from the deployment Solidworks properties should be refreshed again.

-A big thanks to the drone model CAD designer.
-You can check and download the model here
+Example Drone CAD model by MD.
+Samiul Ibn Safayet.
+You can check and download the model here on GrabCAD.

 JavaScript errors detected